narumij/swift-ac-collections/Documentation/RedBlackTreeMultiMap.md

 Because ordering in the red-black tree is determined by keys, all elements with the same key form a contiguous range in sorted order.

+The `RedBlackTreeKeyValueRangeView` returned by key subscripting stores the start and end positions of this logical range together with the underlying tree.

+This allows it to directly traverse elements in the original red-black tree without copying them into a separate array.

+When the view needs to be mutated, copy-on-write is applied.
+If necessary, the storage is first made uniquely owned, and the view's start and end positions are transferred to the copied tree.

 Rather than performing an independent heap allocation for every node, multiple nodes are stored together in shared storage.